universal-ember/reactiveweb/README.md

 A collection of utilities for helping applications be more reactive.

-This library intends to provide convinence utilities for allow derived data patterns and easy reactivity to be added to applications.
+This library intends to provide convinence utilities for allow derived data patterns and easy and performant reactivity to be added to applications.

 ## Compatibility